 It's no wonder that pregnant women in Brazil panicked during the disease outbreak, as reports suggest.

 Guillain-Barré syndrome is a disorder in which the body's immune system attacks nerves.
 The immune system normally attacks invaders such as bacteria and viruses and protects us from disease.
 Something is very wrong when the system attacks normal structures that are an essential part of the body.
 The syndrome is rare but serious.

 The first symptoms of Guillain-Barré syndrome are generally muscle weakness and tingling.
 The symptoms can escalate, resulting in paralysis.
 The paralysis may be a medical emergency.
 The disorder requires hospital treatment.
 Provided they get this treatment, most people recover from the disease.
 They may experience lingering symptoms, however.
 The cause of the disease is unknown, but it is known that it develops after a person has experienced a major infection of some kind.

 Preventing a Zika Virus Infection

 The CDC in the United States and health authorities in Canada are currently recommending that pregnant women avoid travelling to countries where the Zika virus is transmitted.
-Some countries in which mosquitoes carry the Zika virus are recommending that women in those countries don't get pregnant until 2018.

 People should contact a health agency in their own country and do some careful research before they begin to travel.
 Recommended precautions to prevent mosquito bites are listed below.
 At the moment, these precautions are needed when travelling to a tropical country containing mosquitoes that transmit disease.
 Some of them may become necessary in other countries as mosquitoes spread.